Autzen Stadium: Stadium records

-The highest attendance at Autzen was 60,055 on October 15, 2011, when the Ducks beat Arizona State, 41–27.
-This stands as the second largest crowd for a sporting event in the state of Oregon, with the largest being the CART Portland 200 Champ car event in 1993 (63,000).
+The highest attendance at Autzen was 60,129 on October 12, 2024, when the Ducks beat Ohio State, 32–31.
+This stands as the second largest crowd for a sporting event in the state of Oregon, with the largest being the CART Portland 200 IndyCar event in 1993, which claimed an estimated attendance of 63,000.

 From 1997 to 2001, the Ducks had a 24-game home winning streak at Autzen Stadium, which ended with a 49–42 loss to Stanford.

 In 2011, the USC Trojans defeated the Ducks 38–35, ending a 21-game home winning streak as the Trojans handed Chip Kelly his first loss at Autzen as head coach.

 Attendance

 Sellout.
 Conference Championship Game.
 Attendance Record.
 1 – Thursday Night Game.
 2 – Friday Night Game.
 3 – ESPN's College GameDay.

 Location and configuration

 The stadium is located just north of the Willamette River, next to Alton Baker Park.
 Students typically walk to the stadium from the University of Oregon campus over the Autzen Footbridge, which passes over the Willamette, then through Alton Baker Park.
 The FieldTurf playing field is at an elevation of 420 ft above sea level and is laid out in a non-traditional east-west orientation, slightly skewed so that players will not have the sun shining in their eyes in late fall.